Unsupervised embedding of trajectories captures the latent structure of scientific migration: Conclusion

-While we focus on three domains of mobility, this approach may be broadly applicable to other kinds of mobility data, such as general human migration, transit-network mobility, and more.
-Moreover, this approach can be used to learn a functional distance even between entities for which no physical analog exists, such as between occupational categories based on individuals' career trajectories.
-In addition to providing a functional distance that supports modeling and predicting mobility patterns, the structure of the neural embedding space is amenable to a range of unique applications for studying mobility.
-As we have shown, the embedding space allows the visualization of the complex structure of scientific mobility at high resolution across multiple scales, providing a large and detailed map of the landscape of global scientific mobility.
-Embedding also allows us to quantitatively explore abstract notions such as academic prestige, and can potentially be generalized to other abstract axes.
-Investigation of the structure of the embedding space, such as the vector norm, reveals universal patterns based on the organization's size and their vector norm that could be leveraged in future studies of mobility.
+In conducting this analysis, we aim to offer a methodological framework for using \textit{word2vec} to study scientific migration, and migration more broadly, such as animal migration, immigration trends, transit-network mobility, discretized cell-phone location data, and international trade.
+Once learned, functional distances between locations, such as countries, cities, or organizations, or the embedding model itself, can be published to facilitate re-use, and support reproducibility and transparency in cases when the underlying data is too sensitive to be made available.
+Moreover, this approach can be used to learn a functional distance even between entities for which no geographic analog exists, such as between occupational categories based on individuals' career trajectories.
+In addition to providing a functional distance that supports modeling and predicting migration patterns, we also demonstrate, through a variety of unique and power techniques, how the semantic topology of the embedding space can be leveraged to facilitate interpretation and application of the complex features of migration.
+As we have shown, the embedding space allows the visualization of the complex structure of scientific migration at high resolution across multiple scales, providing a large and detailed map of the landscape of global scientific migration.
+Other operations such as comparing entities or calculating aggregates, which could be complex and computationally expensive for other methods, are here reduced to simple vector arithmetic.
+Embeddings also allow us to quantitatively explore abstract relationships between locations, such as academic prestige, and can potentially be generalized to other abstract axes.
+Investigation of the structure of the embedding space, such as the vector norm, reveals universal patterns based on the organization's size and their vector norm that should be explored in future research.